 I’ve always been a big fan of vertical gardening, especially when it comes to covering fences that add no value to the landscape or when space is cramped.
-My article that appeared in USA Weekend Magazine months ago discusses this type of gardening in more detail.

 I’ve been in Israel for over a week now.
 And although I’ve walked in this neighborhood several times before, on this visit my daughter showed me a private walkway that buttresses an elementary school and a small zoo.
 So, imagine my surprise when I heard the noises of children playing out in a courtyard and glanced over to rest my eyes on a vertical wall that was simple, lush, overwhelmingly beautiful and at the same time offered some real benefits!
 It gave the children privacy from pedestrians but also covered an eyesore, a chain linked fence.